sodafoundation/architecture-analysis/Opensds_state_machine_design.md

 ### Non-Goals

-Some architectures needs to be changed.
+Statuses for Group, GroupSnapshot, and Replication will be designed later.

 ## Proposal

-There is no mechanism to show the real-time status and state transitions in the current opensds version.It needs to be implemented.
+There is no mechanism to show the real-time status and state transitions in the current opensds version.
+It needs to be implemented.

 ### Data model impact

-The state attributes of the data have been added to many new states
+Status will be added to volume, snapshot, and attachment resources.

 ### REST API impact